ps258/tyk-sandbox/README.md

 To get help on various options

-	sbctl build -l | -v tyk-gateway-version-number [-r image version] build a sandbox image for that version if its not already available -v version to build ('ALL' to build all versions) -l list versions that images can be made for (incompatible with -v and -r) sbctl create -v tyk-version [-t ticket no] [-i index-number] [-n] -i index number (skip for autoallocation of the next free) -l log level.
+	sbctl build -l | -v tyk-gateway-version-number [-r image version] build a sandbox image for that version if its not already available -v version to build ('ALL' to build all versions) -l list versions that images can be made for (incompatible with -v and -r) sbctl create -v tyk-version [-t ticket no] [-i index-number] [-n] create a sandbox with the named version of tyk
+			-i index number (skip for autoallocation of the next free) -l log level.
 Set to debug, info, warn or error.
 Defaults to debug -n IGNORE ~/.tyk-sandbox even if it exists
 			You can populate ~/.tyk-sandbox with values to bootstrap the sandbox with:
 			These will be used when -n is NOT present SBX_LICENSE=licence string
 			SBX_USER=user email
 			SBX_PASSWORD=base64 encoded password
 			Note: create a base64 encoded password with: echo password | base64
 			-t ticket or comment field
 			-v tyk version of sandbox image.
 Required sbctl images [-r <image versions to remove|ALL]] list the docker images for creating sandboxes
 			-r image version to remove|ALL.
-Removes the image version sbctl list <index number...>
+Removes the image version sbctl list|info|status [-v] <index number...>
-					show details about the named sandbox or all sbctl publish api.json <index number...>
+			details about the named sandbox or all
-					publish the API in api.json into the sandbox sbctl mdcb <mdcb rpm path> <index number...>
+			-v Also echo the org_id and the Admin API key sbctl mdcb <mdcb rpm path> <index number...>
-					install MDCB from the named rpm, configure and start it the edge gateway becomes the gateway for the sandbox sbctl script scriptfile <index number...>
+			install MDCB from the named rpm, configure and start it the edge gateway becomes the gateway for the sandbox sbctl publish api.json <index number...>
+			publish the API in api.json into the sandbox sbctl script scriptfile <index number...>
 			copy the script into the container and run it sbctl shell <index number...>
 			Open a bash shell in the sandboxes named sbctl [start|stop|restart|rm] <index number...>
 			take the action named on the listed sandboxes

 ### Other details